ferkullj/preparation01/README.md

 # preparation01
-Contains a reflection on Alfie Kohn's Article, *The Case Against Grades*
+Contains a reflection on Alfie Kohn's article, *The Case Against Grades*